Most of the time, traditional car insurance won't cover you to drive someone else's car.

 But there are some policies that will let you.
 They're called Driving Other Cars (DOC) policies.

-Back in the day, Driving Other Cars policies were quite common, but they don't crop up very often these days.
+A few years ago, Driving Other Cars policies were quite common, but they don't crop up very often these days.

 So it's really important to check you're covered before driving a car you don't own.

 Even if you're lucky enough to have Driving Other Cars insurance, it (usually) won't be comprehensive.

 Instead, you'll only have third party insurance.

 That means you're covered for damage to the other person's car, but not your own, which means you could end up having to cover the cost of damage to the car you're borrowing if you get into a scrape and have to make a claim.

 And, like with any other kind of insurance, if you have a crash while driving someone else's car, it could make your insurance more expensive in future.

 To find out if you're covered to drive someone else's car, check your policy certificate and documents.